lostjared/acidcam-gpu/README.md

 - Use it with `-i/--input` video files or `-g/--graphic` image files.
 - Always pair it with `-o/--output`.
 - Pair graphics input with a positive `--duration`.
-- Do not use it with camera capture or `-g/--graphic` image input.
+- Do not use it with camera capture.
 - Audio copy and mux steps still run after frame processing when you use options such as `--copy-audio`, `--audio-file`, or `--record-audio`.

 Typical terminal usage: